Korean independence movement: Militant groups

-Supporters of these groups included French, Czech, Chinese, and Russian arms merchants, as well as Chinese nationalist movements.
+Supporters of these groups included French, Czech, Chinese, and Russian arms merchants, as well as Chinese nationalist and communist movements.

 Expatriate groups

 Expatriate liberation groups were active in Shanghai, northeast China, parts of Russia, Hawaii, San Francisco, and Los Angeles.
 Groups were even organised in areas without many expatriate Koreans, such as the one established in 1906 in Colorado by Park Hee Byung.
 The culmination of expatriate success was the Shanghai declaration of independence.